matthewhand/openai-f5-tts/README.md

 cd openai-f5-tts
 ```

-*Note: Cloning the repository may take a few minutes or longer depending on your internet connection.*

 **Step 3: Download Required Voice Models**

 Ensure you have downloaded the necessary voice models and reference audio file: